edwardsp/qq/README.md

   -v {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --verbosity {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Set the logging verbosity level (default: INFO) --explain [EXPLAIN], -e [EXPLAIN]
                         Give an explanation for the command.
 Either leave blank for the previous command or use the index from the history command.
-  --model {gpt35turbo}, -m {gpt35turbo}
-                        Choose a model
   --temperature TEMPERATURE, -t TEMPERATURE
                         Set the temperature for the AI model --history             Show the history of commands and responses